ShahzainAhmed/SumOfSeries/README.md

 ### 1 + x^2/2 + x^3/3 + … x^n/n.

 ## Problem Solution:
-- Take in the number of terms to
+- Take in the number of terms to find the sum of the series for.